-Click on the Office button 159 at the top left of the screen and then click on the Exit Excel button at the bottom right of the dialog.
+Click on the File buttonat the top left of the screen and then click on the Exit button at the bottom left of the dialog.

 Other ways to close down Excel

 There are three expert ways of closing Excel that will save a second or two of your time.